by-tezov/tuucho-docker-cicd/nginx/setup/letsencrypt/readme.md

-- add certificats folder, put your last fullchain.pem and privkey.pem
+- add certificates folder, put your last fullchain.pem and privkey.pem
 - add conf folder, put your options-ssl-nginx.conf and ssl-dhparams.pem

+!!! that part has been disabled, check entrypoint
 - if expired, a new one will be requested, don't forget to change all necessary domain variable (entrypoint nginx, conf nginx, ...)
 - !!!
 Once a new one has been requested, don't forget to save it from volume to update certificats folder here,